jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/SEMPOST.md

 ## Instruction scheduling

-If the programmer intent is for the semaphore increment to happen after some earlier Tensix instruction has _finished_ execution, it may be neccessary to insert a [`STALLWAIT`](STALLWAIT.md) instruction (with block bit B1) somewhere between that earlier instruction and the `SEMPOST` instruction.
+If the programmer intent is for the semaphore increment to happen after some earlier Tensix instruction has _finished_ execution, it may be necessary to insert a [`STALLWAIT`](STALLWAIT.md) instruction (with block bit B1) somewhere between that earlier instruction and the `SEMPOST` instruction.